sysbiolab/RGraphSpace/docs/articles/graphspace-accessors.md

 ## Overview

-*RGraphSpace* is primarily designed for graph rendering and expects graphs to be prepared before they enter the *RGraphSpace* workflow.
-More extensive graph transformations is therefore generally best performed upstream, while preparing the data used as input to *RGraphSpace*.
+*RGraphSpace* is primarily designed for graph rendering and expects graphs in their final form before they enter its workflow.
+More extensive graph transformations are therefore best performed upstream, while preparing the input data.

 Nevertheless, downstream analyses may require accessing and modifying a `GraphSpace` object to explore alternative graph configurations or highlight specific subsets of the data.

-In the following we demonstrate *RGraphSpace* accessors for graph manipulations.
+In the following, we demonstrate the `GraphSpace` accessors for graph manipulation.
+All general accessors use the `gs_*` prefix to reduce the chance of masking functions from other packages, particularly graph-analysis packages that are commonly used side-by-side.

 ### Setting basic input data